kevtruo/dev-research/README.md

 ## Introduction
 **Welcome!**

 My name is Kevin Truong.
-I provide technical services for a major league sports team and a tech startup hub, drawing on a background in hydrographic systems and tactical oceanography in the US Navy.
-Here you can find my projects, which emphasize privacy and security with modern technology tools.
+I provide technical services for a major league sports team and a tech startup hub, leveraging my background in hydrographic systems and tactical oceanography from my service in the US Navy.
+Here, you can explore my projects, which focus on privacy and security using modern technology tools.

 ## Current Projects